 Students who do not meet grade minimums in courses required for the major may be dismissed from the major.
 To read the full policy on grade minimums, click here.

 If you have questions about the application process, direct them to the Psychology Department Admissions Committee (firstname.lastname@example.org).

 - All majors must complete these five core courses in succession: PSY101, PSY121, PSY203, PSY299, and PSY4** (there may be “gap” semesters between them)

-- If you are not yet accepted into the major and would like to take PSY 121, you may register for the sections not restricted to majors and minors.
+- If you are not yet accepted into the major and would like to take PSY 121, you may register for the sections not restricted to majors.
 Also, if there are seats available after registration, you can request to be added to an open section by sending your PAWS ID number and the section number you want to the chair or associate chair to be considered for that class.
-Students must earn grades of a C+ or better in PSY101 and PSY121.
+Beginning in the fall 2021 semester, students must earn grades of a C- or better in PSY101 and PSY121.

 - Students cannot register for PSY 203 until they are accepted into the major.

 - Students can take foundation (200 level) courses or upper-level courses in the same semester as core courses if prerequisites are met.